10xSebastian/tesseract/README.md

 ### Ensuring CSS Performance

-Because the amount of css rules has a big impact on the browsers rendering performance, CSSoP uses [uncss](https://github.com/giakki/uncss) for detecting unused and [csscss](https://github.com/zmoazeni/csscss) for detecting redundant css rules.
+Because the amount of css rules has a big impact on the browsers rendering performance, Tesseract uses [uncss](https://github.com/giakki/uncss) for detecting unused and [csscss](https://github.com/zmoazeni/csscss) for detecting redundant css rules.

 ### Build processes